EngBioNUS/BMSS2/README.md

 # BMSS2
 ![alt text](https://github.com/EngBioNUS/BMSS2/blob/master/BMSSDiagram.png?raw=true)

 This package supports routine analysis of kinetic models for biological systems.
 This includes simulation, sensitivity analysis, model selection and identifiability analysis.
+A web app database of our models can be found at https://engbio.syncti.org/BMSS2/index.html

 ## Documentation
 The documentation can be found at https://bmss2.readthedocs.io/en/latest/BMSS.html